 Together, the Berne Copyright Convention and the GATT treaty allow U.S. authors to enforce their copyrights in most industrialized nations, and allow the nationals of those nations to enforce their copyrights in the United States.

+Copyright registration is not required, but it is often a wise idea.
 You must register your copyright with the U.S. Copyright Office before you are legally permitted to bring a lawsuit to enforce it.
+Fortunately, the registration process is relatively inexpensive and straightforward.